-This new taco shop offers up Tex/Mex/Memphis style tacos, loaded tater tots, and donut holes.
+This taco shop offers up Tex/Mex/Memphis style tacos, loaded tater tots, and donut holes.

 – Evelyn and Olive (The Edge)

-One of the most underrated posts in town, Jamaican/Southern eatery Evelyn & Olive has some black bean, tofu, and kiwi salsa tacos that must be tasted to be believed.
+One of the most underrated spots in town, Jamaican/Southern eatery Evelyn & Olive has some black bean, tofu, and kiwi salsa tacos that must be tasted to be believed.

 – Las Delicias (U of M/East Memphis)

-For authenetic Mexican food that’s fast and cheap, go to one of two local Las Delicias locations.
+For authentic Mexican food that’s fast and cheap, go to one of two local Las Delicias locations.
 Their guac is pretty much the best.

 – Babalu Tacos and Tapas (Midtown/East Memphis)